 - Coil cords and tape to tools

-Research and Plan
+6. Research & Plan

 When driving to your new home, pack your necessary tools in a designated move-in toolbox.

+Hand tools are valuable during move-in to unscrew light fixtures, hang pictures, mount drapery rods and perform other tasks.
+Plan ahead so you have the tools you need when you get to your new home.
 Tools you might want for your move include:

-Hand tools are valuable during move-in to unscrew light fixtures, hang pictures, mount drapery rods, and perform other necessary move-in tasks.
-Plan ahead so you have the tools you need at hand when you get to the new place.